 - Strong pain killers such as codeine, morphine, dextropropoxyphene

-- Barbiturates, used to treat epilepsy, such as phenobarbitone
+- Barbiturates, such as phenobarbitone

 - Medicines like insulin that are used to treat diabetes